-Due to the evaluation assurance level EAL4+ the ITSEF is obliged to repeat a subset of the developer tests as well as conduct independent and penetration tests
+Due to the evaluation assurance level EAL4+ the ITSEF is obliged to repeat a subset of the developer tests as well as conduct independent and penetration tests to a commensurate extent.

 For the repetition of the developer tests the testbed of the developer was used.
 The independent evaluator tests follow two different test approaches.
 On the one hand tests are derived from the developer tests to examine the behaviour of the TOE in a broader approach.
 This kind of tests strengthen the confidence of the evaluators in the test approach of the developer.
-On the other hand the evaluators developed new tests of their own to examine special reactions of the TOE.
-Due to this probing the existing of certain vulnerabilities can be eleminated.
+On the other hand the evaluators developed new tests to examine special reactions of the TOE.
+Due to this probing the existence of certain vulnerabilities can be eleminated.

-For the penetration testing and the independent evaluator tests at the ITSEF facility in Bonn the following configuration was employed:
+For the evaluator tests at the ITSEF facility in Bonn the following configuration was employed:

-- Computer with Windows 2000, Service Pack 4 and JRE 1.4.2\08 - Card reader-SCM Microsystems SPR x32 - Smart card ZKA Banking signature card, v6.2b NP and 6.2f NP, Type 3 from Giesecke & Devrient successfully passed independent testing.
-The penetration tests performed by the evaluators confirmed that under the given assumptions no vulnerabilities can be exploited.
+- Computer with Windows 2000, Service Pack 4 and JRE 1.4.2\08 - Card reader SCM Microsystems SPR x32 - Smart card ZKA Banking signature card, v6.2b NP and 6.2f NP, Type 3 from Giesecke & Devrient successfully passed independent testing.
+The tests performed by the evaluators confirmed that under the given assumptions no vulnerabilities can be exploited.